Custom Search

 Example: It went to its home.

 Common Error: Using "it's" for possession: This is an exception to the rule for use of apostrophes.
 It's a very common error.
+The reason that "its" doesn't need an apostrophe is that it's a possessive adjective and possessive adjectives already have the sense of possession built in.

 • The bird is in its nest.
 (The nest belongs to IT.)